jnidzwetzki/bitfinex-v2-wss-api-java/README.md

 # Recent API changes

+## Version 0.7.1
+The old order flags are depricated by Bitfinex and replaced by the new 'WSv2 order flag'.
+This change is adapted in this version.
+Methods like `BitfinexOrderBuilder.setHidden()` or `BitfinexOrderBuilder.setReduce()` are replaced by `BitfinexOrderBuilder.withOrderFlag(BitfinexOrderFlag)`.

 ## Version 0.7.0
 Major refactoring has been made around the library.
 Library is operating in non-blocking manner fully from this version.
 User may register handlers to listen on upcoming server events through exposed callbacks API.